The American Dream and Other Fairy Tales is a Fork Films Production in association with Chicago Media Project.

 She is an internationally sought-after speaker & panelist who has graced the stage at The Women’s Economic Summit-Paris, Financial Times Women at The Top Summit, Fast Company’s Impact Council, and DealBook DC Strategy Forum.
 And, her 2020 TED Talk entitled, “Dignity isn’t a privilege.
 It’s a worker’s right,” has garnered nearly 2 million views.

 As a progressive activist who speaks out against corporate greed and the need to tax the top 1% more, Disney has testified before the US House Committee on Financial Services, the Senate Finance Subcommittee, and the Senate Budget Committee.

-Disney has been featured in the New York Times, the New Yorker, CBS Sunday Morning, CNN’s “At This Hour with Kate Bolduan,” Washington Post, The Guardian, CNN Business, BBC Radio, KCRW “The Business,” Seat at the Table with Anand Giridharadas, Bloomberg Businessweek Radio, TED Radio Hour, NowThis, Agenda – Financial Times, among other outlets.
+Disney has been featured in the New York Times, the New Yorker, CBS Sunday Morning, CNN’s “At This Hour with Kate Bolduan,” Washington Post, WTF with Marc Maron, The Guardian, CNN Business, BBC Radio, “Democracy Now,” KCRW “The Business,” Parade, The American Prospect, Bloomberg Businessweek Radio, TED Radio Hour, NowThis, Agenda – Financial Times, among other outlets.

 Disney’s writing has appeared in print and online versions of The Atlantic, CNN Business, Washington Post, and USA Today.